Irongade/nestjs-backend-api/README.md

 Swagger Link: http://localhost:3000/api/v1/swagger-docs#/

+The swagger link has all the APIs, as well as the payloads and params.

-## Register User
+## Register User as Admin

 You can specify the role as either "ADMIN" or "USER" in the register request to make an admin or regular user.
-This is not ideal, but did it like this intentionally to make it easy to test the application's features. if no role value is specified, we just create a regular user.
+This is not ideal, but this was done intentionally to make it easy to test the application's features as an Admin. if no role value is specified, we just create a regular user.

 Payload example for Registeration.